randomuserhi/randomuserhi.github.io/readme.md

     - [ ] React in pure JS (RHU)
         - *Probably needs me to re-write RHU to remove a bunch of junk like RHU core library sucks*
             - Should just include the main React-HTML functionality, WeakCollection stuff, Styles, Themes and Symbols
+                - Create a new Repo -> deprecate old RHU -> give new name etc...
             - Basically mostly stripping and removing the main RHU core library
                 - Re-factor stuff to use the new class extends syntax and avoid `Reflect.Construct` etc...
                 - Or use `Reflect.Construct` on its own without `RHU.inherit` strictly for the Weak datastructures